chianghsinhao/fend-project-neighborhood-map/README.md

 Run `npm start`
 Optionally you can replace the Google map and Foursquare API key

+## Instruction to run the rest in production mode
+Run `npm run build`
+Run `npm install -g serve`
+Run `serve -s build`
+With this you should be able to test offline performance on _http://locahost:5000_

 ## Libraries
 * [google-maps-react](https://github.com/fullstackreact/google-maps-react)
 * [escape-string-regexp](https://www.npmjs.com/package/escape-string-regexp)